sandxxax/IIPP-Internship/README.md

 #### Code Snippets
 Code snippets related to Suricata rule configuration and integration with Wazuh can be found in the [code/](./code/) directory.

-## Findings and Analysis

-The implementation of MITRE Engage 'Expose' goal actions provided valuable insights into potential adversarial behaviors.
-A detailed analysis of findings is provided in the [report](./docs/Final_Report.md).

 ## Acknowledgments

 I would like to express my gratitude to Prof. Ren-Hung Hwang, the ANT Lab, and NYCU AI College for the guidance and support throughout the internship.
 Special thanks to my lab members and seniors for their assistance.

-## License

-This project is licensed under the [MIT License](./LICENSE).

-This should provide an even more granular breakdown of each section, offering detailed insights into the steps taken during the internship.
-Feel free to adjust it further based on your specific experiences and details.